-Under the SNF Global Health Initiative Mental Health pillar, SNF has launched a new partnership with the National Children’s Alliance (NCA) to expand access to trauma therapy for children who have been victims of abuse.
+Under the SNF Global Health Initiative Mental Health pillar, SNF has launched a partnership with the National Children’s Alliance (NCA) to expand access to trauma therapy for children who have been victims of abuse.

 NCA is a national association and accrediting body for a network of nearly a thousand Children’s Advocacy Centers (CACs) across the United States, which provide integrated care and support for children who have been victims of abuse.